-801.2 In addition to Article 801.1:

-- The Athlete and the Trainer must have knowledge of the efficient and safe use of the Horse, and must take care at all times of both human and equine safety. - The Athlete is responsible for safely managing the condition of his Horse over the course, taking account of the climate and other conditions, without compromising the welfare of his Horse. - 801.2.3 The Athlete and Trainer may not enter or keep a Horse in a Competition if the Horse is suffering from an illness or injury or is receiving medication that would adversely affect or enhance its ability to compete. - 801.3 The FEI has zero tolerance for any cruelty towards or Abuse of a Horse: - Failure to comply with Article 801 and/or the FEI Code of Conduct for the Welfare of the Horse may be considered Horse Abuse. - Any act or omission at an Event that amounts, in the opinion of the Ground Jury, to cruelty towards or Abuse of a Horse shall result in an Endurance Yellow Warning Card and Disqualification and may also be subject to the additional sanctions set out in the FEI General Regulations. - Any cruelty towards or Abuse of a Horse that takes place away from an Event will be subject to the sanctions set out in the FEI General Regulations.

-801.4 Reporting requirements:
+- 801.2 In addition to Article 801.1: - 801.2.1 The Athlete and the Trainer must have knowledge of the efficient and safe use of the Horse, and must take care at all times of both human and equine safety. - 801.2.2 The Athlete is responsible for safely managing the condition of his Horse over the course, taking account of the climate and other conditions, without compromising the welfare of his Horse. - 801.2.3 The Athlete and Trainer may not enter or keep a Horse in a Competition if the Horse is suffering from an illness or injury or is receiving medication that would adversely affect or enhance its ability to compete. - 801.2.3801.2.4 By entering the Competition, the Owner of the Horse consents to veterinary treatment that, in the opinion of the Treating Veterinarian(s), is required to ensure the welfare of the Horse, and to the transport of the Horse to the designated referral facility for further assessment, care, or monitoring, should that be deemed necessary. - 801.3 The FEI has zero tolerance for any cruelty towards or Abuse of a Horse: - 801.3.1 Failure to comply with Article 801 and/or the FEI Code of Conduct for the Welfare of the Horse may be considered Horse Abuse. - 801.3.2 Any act or omission at an Event that amounts, in the opinion of the Ground Jury, to cruelty towards or Abuse of a Horse shall result in an Endurance Yellow Warning Card and Disqualification and may also be subject to the additional sanctions set out in the FEI General Regulations. - 801.3.3 Any cruelty towards or Abuse of a Horse that takes place away from an Event will be subject to the sanctions set out in the FEI General Regulations. - 801.4 Reporting requirements: - 801.4.1 Any person who witnesses Horse Abuse must report it to the FEI in accordance with the FEI General Regulations.
+Such reports must whenever possible include the signatures and addresses of the persons who witnessed the abuse. - 801.4.2 Any Horse Abuse must be reported without delay, but there is no time limit for reporting any such abuse.
+If the abuse occurs during an Event, the report must be made without delay to (i) the Ground Jury and/or the Secretary of the OC, and (ii) FEI Headquarters. - 801.4.3 Any cruelty towards or Abuse of a Horse that takes place away from an Event must be reported to FEI Headquarters.

-- 801.4.1 Any person who witnesses Horse Abuse must report it to the FEI in accordance with the FEI General Regulations.
-Such reports must whenever possible include the signatures and addresses of the persons who witnessed the abuse. - Any Horse Abuse must be reported without delay, but there is no time limit for reporting any such abuse.
-If the abuse occurs during an Event, the report must be made without delay to (i) the Ground Jury and/or the Secretary of the OC, and (ii) FEI Headquarters. - Any cruelty towards or Abuse of a Horse that takes place away from an Event must be reported to FEI Headquarters. - A failure to report cruelty towards or Abuse of a Horse is itself subject to sanction as a breach of the FEI Rules and Regulations.
+801.4.4 A failure to report cruelty towards or Abuse of a Horse is itself subject to sanction as a breach of the FEI Rules and Regulations.